-- MyClimate use this tool for calculating the carbon footprint of the event. - 2.
+- 1. MyClimate use this tool for calculating the carbon footprint of the event. - 2.
 Compensating for Carbon Emissions other ways to offset emissions. - 3.
 Additionally, donations on the local level according to societal needs targeting young people, youth workers, and communities at risk of exclusion. - a.
 2000m2: an agriculture project that aims to inspire people to learn about the effects of agirculture on the environment.
 They have small patches of land of 2000m2 all around Germany and in addition to directly farming - b.
-Fridays for Future Germany a local NGO that fights for sustainable systemic change. - c.
-NABU Berlin Volunteer-run, scientifically backed organization that works directly for protection of nature as well as on the political level.
+Fridays for Future Germany a local NGO that fights for sustainable systemic change.